 The Cariboo Regional District (CRD) has launched a process to update the Official Community Plan (OCP) for the South Cariboo Area.
 The existing Plan was adopted in 1996 and many changes have taken place over the past 20 years.
 This guiding document will be updated to align community values, aspirations and perspectives for growth within the South Cariboo Area.
 Some of the issues the updated OCP will address include economic development, agriculture policy, shoreland management practices, environmental protection and climate change.

-You can also read our third Community Newsletter, which was released at the end of August.
-It is also available on the right hand side of this page.
+The Draft Official Community Plan is available on the right hand side of this page.

 South-Cariboo-Area-Ocp-Update Frequently Asked Questions

 What’s an OCP?

 An OCP is a regulatory document that provides policies on a broad range of topics including the environment, housing, parks and infrastructure.
 OCPs designate land for specific purposes, like commercial/retail uses, residential areas, and parks and establish policy for land use and development in general.
 They are one of the most important planning documents for a community.

 Originally adopted in 1996, the OCP needs updating to better reflect current community issues and priorities.